Myctr/WordGame/README.md

 This Swift application is an anagram game where players can test their word rearranging skills.

-## Features

-- **Anagram Puzzles**: Solve a variety of anagram puzzles by rearranging letters to form valid words.
-- **Scoring System**: Earn points based on the length and complexity of the words you create.
-- **Time Challenge**: Race against the clock to solve as many anagrams as possible within a given time.

 ## Installation

 To start playing the game, follow these steps: